how to install tag manager in wordpress

 With Google Tag Manager, you can easily add and manage all these code snippets from a single dashboard without having to edit your website’s code.

-Besides adding these tracking snippets, Google Tag Manager also helps you add snippets of code that tell Google Analytics to track things on your website that it doesn’t track out of the box, like eCommerce, link clicks, form submissions, and more.
+Besides adding these tracking snippets, Google Tag Manager also helps you add snippets of code that tell Google Analytics to track events on your website that it doesn’t track out of the box, like eCommerce, link clicks, form submissions, and more.

 While that sounds fairly simple, the different tags and triggers you’ll have to add to set those things up can get really complicated, and the tutorials are rather long.